 Membership Or Subscription?

 There are two kinds of Gumroad products that allow you to charge customers in recurring billing cycles: Subscriptions and Memberships.
-Both of these require your customers to create Gumroad accounts, allowing them to access your files and manage their payment information, and both of them can be used for products that require regular installments (i.e. a magazine, newsletter, or short film series).
+Both of these models can be used for products that require regular installments (i.e. a magazine, newsletter, or short film series).